 (soft music)

 Welcome to the HSC hub students support sessions.
 This resource will introduce you to the layout of the examination for the Common Module Texts and Human Experiences.
-This is Paper one of your two paper English examination.
-In this resource, we will look closely at the structure and layout of Paper one, we will utilise the 2019 HSC English Advanced Paper one examination as our case study.
-At the end of the session, you will then be asked to explore the NESA sample format paper and the NESA sample questions paper both for English Advanced Paper one.
+This is Paper One of your two paper English examination.
+In this resource, we will look closely at the structure and layout of Paper One, we will utilise the 2019 HSC English Advanced Paper one examination as our case study.
+At the end of the session, you will then be asked to explore the NESA sample format paper and the NESA sample questions paper both for English Advanced Paper One.

 [Slide reads: Using this resource in a classroom setting